UFSC · Technologial Center. Department of Computer Science

 Professor at the Federal University of Santa Catarina, Department of Informatics and Statistics.

-Computer organization, operating systems, embedded systems, cyber-physical systems, and hardware/software integration.
+Computer organization, operating systems, embedded and cyber-physical systems, simulation, and biological computation.

 Selected areas